sezerb/sezerb.github.io/aboutme.md

 ---
 layout: page
-title: Selam
+title: Selâm
-subtitle: Selam is literally 'PEACE'
+subtitle: Selâm is literally 'PEACE'
 ---

-My name is Sezer Baglan.
-I'm working as a software engineer in Siemens AG.
-My roles are SWA and security expert.
+- My name is Sezer Bağlan.
+- I'm working as a software engineer in Siemens AG.
+My roles are *software architect* and *security expert*.
+- My BSc degree is from ODTÜ EE; MSc degree is from İTÜ TEL.